cbfacademy/react-starter-files/README.md

 # React

-In this repository you will find the starter files for all the Black Codher React sessions
+In this repository you will find the starter files for all the React sessions

 Each session has it's own dedicated folder.